Kong/docs.konghq.com/app/konnect/configure/runtime-manager/runtime-groups/index.md

 This group can be renamed, but it can't be deleted, and its status as the default group can't be changed.

-_Q: Is there going to be some identifier for the default group besides the name?
-If the name can be changed, then how would a future admin know which group is the default?_

 ### Application registration in the Dev Portal